uDALES/u-dales/docs/udales-example-simulations.md

 #### Constant pressure gradient

-A constant pressure gradient in x and initial wind speed of u = 2 m/s are set by
+A constant pressure gradient in x and initial uniform wind speed profile of u = 2 m/s are set by

 ```fortran
 &INPS